Skip to main content

 Launch Day Tips

-• Announce from the stage.
 Don’t rely on people noticing the plates on their own.
-A verbal introduction is essential.

-• Have volunteers in the lobby.
-Station 2–3 people to demo the tap and help anyone whose phone doesn’t work immediately.
+2–3 people to demo the tap and help with phone issues.

-• Include it in your bulletin or newsletter.
-A short note explaining how tap-to-give works goes a long way.
+A short note explaining tap-to-give goes a long way.

-Most phones work out of the box, but here’s how to help anyone who has trouble.
+Most phones work out of the box.
+Share this section with your volunteers so they can help anyone who has trouble.

 iPhone